Playboard

 Special Rules

-• A king is in check if it is currently attacked by an opponent piece.
+• A king is in check when an opponent's piece is attacking it.

 Stalemate (draw)